This post may contain affiliate links. Please see our disclosure policy.

 (full list of ingredients and quantities can be found in the recipe card)

-- Unsweetened Cocoa powder – Natural cocoa powder gives a sharper and slightly bitter chocolate flavor while Dutch-process cocoa powder has a much smoother and milder taste.
+• Unsweetened Cocoa powder – Natural cocoa powder gives a sharper and slightly bitter chocolate flavor while Dutch-process cocoa powder has a much smoother and milder taste.
 I love using natural cocoa because it adds a nice balance and helps cut through all the richness.
-We’re also be using this to make the chocolate syrup cake soak, too!
+Use a 22-24% fat cocoa powder for best results.

-- Hot Coffee boosts the chocolate flavor!
+• Hot Coffee boosts the chocolate flavor by blooming the cocoa powder.
 It does not make the cake taste like coffee but more so a deeper chocolatey flavor.
-Use any leftovers to make my chocolate donut cake or my chocolate mousse cake recipe!
+I do this with my chocolate donut cake and chocolate mousse cake recipe and absolutely swear by it!

-- Cream cheese adds a rich, tangy flavor that balances the sweetness of the chocolate while creating a smooth, creamy texture.
+• Cream cheese adds a rich, tangy flavor that balances the sweetness of the chocolate frosting while creating a smooth, creamy texture.
 It also helps stabilize the frosting, making it thicker and less prone to melting than a traditional buttercream.

 Variations & Substitutions